qiime2/docs/source/16s-overview.manual_edits.rst

 If you want, you can first denoise your data and then pass your exact sequence variants through a clustering algorithm.
+You can also use ASVs or OTUs directly in your analyses - it's up to you!

 Regardless of how you group your sequences, the grouping methods will
 output:

-1. A list of representative sequences for each of your OTUs and/or sequence variants (qiime data format ``FeatureData[Sequence]``), and
+1. A list of representative sequences for each of your OTUs and/or sequence variants (QIIME 2 data format ``FeatureData[Sequence]``), and
-2. A feature table which indicates how many reads of each OTU/sequence variants were observed in each sample. (qiime data format ``FeatureTable[Frequency]``)
+2. A feature table which indicates how many reads of each OTU/sequence variants were observed in each sample.
+(QIIME 2 data format ``FeatureTable[Frequency]``)

-DADA2 and Deblur will also produce a stats summary file with useful information regarding the filtering and denoising.
+DADA2 and deblur will also produce a stats summary file with useful information regarding the filtering and denoising.

 Denoising